ceford/cefjdemos-data-jdm-user-en/articles/hosting/local-hosting-with-xampp.md

 Open up the Terminal and type

-    sudo gedit /usr/share/applications/xampp-control-panel.desktop
+    sudo nano /usr/share/applications/xampp-control-panel.desktop

-Then copy the following into the gedit and save.
+Then copy the following into the nano editor and save.

     [Desktop Entry]
     Encoding=UTF-8